Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 So I need to learn it.

-And I mean, I needed to learn, I need to learn things in the business world, I need to learn things in the art world, I need to learn things in the relationship world, friendship world, and so on.
+And I mean, I needed to learn, I need to learn things in the business world.

-And nobody really I was not modeled, nothing was modeled on how you negotiate.
+Nothing was modeled on how you negotiate.

-And I remember seeing how the family would work out conflicts, like I was looking at an alien set of life forms.
+And I remember seeing how the family would work out conflicts like I was looking at an alien set of life forms.

 Like it was really amazing.

-Like, you know, the the uh the scene in the first Jurassic Park where Sam Neal and Laura Dern, like they come off the top of that Jeep and they're like, oh, you know, they're the agog, we're gonna have to evolve, right?
+Like, you know, the scene in the first Jurassic Park where Sam Neal and Laura Dern, like they come off the top of that Jeep and they're like, oh, you know, they're a garg.

 They're just astounded.